BSAA Star Ariel disappearance: Aftermath

 As a result of the loss, BSAA withdrew all five of its remaining Tudor IVs from service until each had been examined.
 The company faced problems in maintaining its services, since it was difficult to find aircraft of sufficient range, and considered chartering Avro Lancastrians.

 Don Bennett, who had been fired by BSAA in 1948 when he objected to a judicial investigation into the loss of the Star Tiger, later claimed that both the Star Tiger and Star Ariel had been sabotaged and that "a known war-registered saboteur" had been seen near the Star Tiger shortly before its last takeoff.
 He also claimed that Prime Minister Clement Attlee had ordered all enquiries into the incidents to be abandoned.

 The Tudor IV aircraft were converted to freight use, but Bennett had two restored to passenger use, and one of these, G-AKBY Star Girl, crashed near Cardiff in March 1950 with the loss of 80 lives, at that time the worst air accident in Britain.
 An enquiry found incorrect loading to be the cause.

-A 2009 theory is that a poor design of a cabin heater could have contributed to the plane's loss.
+A 2009 theory is that the poor design of the Tudor IVB's cabin heater could have contributed to the plane's loss.
+According to Don Mackintosh, a former BSAA Tudor IV pilot, and Captain Peter Duffey, a former BSAA pilot, the cabin heater, located underneath the floor of the cockpit, was also placed close to hydraulic pipes.
+This meant that hydraulic vapor could have leaked and come into contact with the hot heater, causing either a fire or an explosion.
+Eric Newton, an air accident investigator who reviewed the case of Star Ariel, concluded such an occurrence could have become quickly catastrophic: "If the heater had caught fire down below the floorboards then it could have developed to a catastrophic state before the crew knew anything about it.
+There was no automatic fire extinguisher to put it out like there is nowadays.
+There was no alarm where the heater was stored... so no-one would know, possibly until it was too late."